The RVers Guide to Doing Laundry on the Road

 We’ll do a drive-by before pulling in and unloading at the first one we see.
 We’ll check the neighborhood out and the safety of the parking lot.
 If all looks good, we’ll go inside and examine the machines.

-We have met many interesting people over the years doing laundry at laundromats.
-We have learned about fascinating places to see and great spots to eat.
-It gives us a sense of the areas we visit that we would never have found in a guidebook or website.
+Over the years, we have met many interesting people doing laundry at laundromats.
+We have learned about fascinating places to see and great spots to eat, which gives us a sense of the areas we visit that we would never have found in a guidebook or website.

 Bring Your Own Change